byu-strategy/understanding-ai/assets/01-machine-learning/prompt-machine-learning-app.md

 3.  **A loss function:** A mathematical expression that measures how far off the model’s predictions are from the correct answers.
 It provides feedback to help the model improve over time.
 4.  **A training algorithm:** A step-by-step procedure that combines the first three ingredients in a way that minimizes the prediction errors produced by the model.
 This is where the so-called *learning* takes place.

-The app will consist of five interconnected panes as described below:
+The app will consist of four interconnected panes plus a user input panel on the left, as described below:
   -  0. User input pane where users can use sliders or hardcode in specific values for the weights the learning rate and other dials you think makes sense.
   -  1. show everthing related to ingredient one: mathematical function in this case, a simple linear regression
     - show both the symbolic mathematical equation in latex, as well as an updated fitted model as the weights are adjusted